 To explore other products for your Munchkin, see our Product Selector.

 Your Munchkin kitten will also need a complete and balanced food that provides all the nutrients she’ll need to become a healthy, mature cat.
-Kitten food like Purina Kitten Chow-Nature will aid in building strong bones, strong muscles, including a healthy heart, and other essential developments she’ll need to live a long and healthy life.
+Kitten food like Purina Kitten Chow-Naturals will aid in building strong bones, strong muscles, including a healthy heart, and other essential developments she’ll need to live a long and healthy life.

 The first reports of cats with a genetic mutation causing short legs date back to the 1930s and 40s, but there was no trace of Munchkins throughout World War II.
 They resurfaced in the 1950s and 70s before being officially established as a breed in 1983.